 It is not possible to see the future, but countries smaller than a sovereign independent Puerto Rico exist in the world, and Puerto Rico would make its own decisions.

 The third option in The Puerto Rico Status Act is free association.
-If Puerto Rico were to choose to become an associated republic — that is, a republic in free association with the United States — the consequences are much less clear.
+If Puerto Rico were to choose to become a freely associated state — that is, a nation in free association with the United States — the consequences are much less clear.

 Here are a few examples: